sangeetha-murugesan-sda9/ToDolist_final/README.md

 *The writeDataInMain() creates a new file and it will call writeData(filePath)to write data in to file.
 The readDataInMain() calls the readData(file) to read list of tasks written on file.*

-*Main.mainc has a switch statement to select and perform the function that user selects from the main menu.*

 ## *Usage:*